 Routing Topologies in Your PCB and Computer Peripherals

-Look inside a modern electronic product, and you might wonder how everything inside is linked together.
-Conductors running between components certainly play a central role, but how are components grouped together, and how to different components link back to power and ground?
+If you were to look inside a modern electronic product, you might wonder how everything inside is linked together.
+Conductors running between components play a central role, but how are components grouped together?
+How do different components link back to power and ground?
 The answer lies in the topology implemented during the design phase.

 Common Routing Topologies

-A number of common routing topologies are used throughout PCBs, as well as alongside more advanced topologies for computer peripherals.
+Several common routing topologies are used throughout PCBs and advanced topologies for computer peripherals.
 Star routing is normally used to provide multiple ground connections to a single point, which suppresses ground loops.
 The star topology is best used with a system clock in a high-speed PCB.
 The signal originates from a single point and is routed to different components on the board as needed.

 Routing Topologies for Memories

-When it comes to memory modules and their interface with a CPU, combinations of more complex topologies are used to connect devices within a board.
-These topologies for memories are really combinations of simpler topologies that are used in other PCBs.
+When it comes to memory modules and their interface with a CPU, combinations of more complex topologies connect devices within a board.
+These topologies for memories are combinations of simpler topologies that are used in other PCBs.

-The T-topology is used in DDR2 and earlier memories and is essentially a combination of a tree and point-to-point network.
+The T-topology is used in DDR2, earlier memories, and is a combination of a tree and point-to-point network.
 The command, clock, and address traces are routed in a tree-type network, while data lines are routed in a point-to-point manner directly with a processor.
 While this topology was useful for taking advantage of greater data rates, the number of usable memory modules and data transfer rates were limited by capacitive loading.

 Newer memory modules use fly-by topology.
-This represents something of a combination between a point-to-point network and a bus network.
-This is the primary topology used in DDR3 and DDR4.
+The primary topology used in DD3 and DDR4 represents a combination between a point-to-point network and a bus network.
 Power/ground, command, clock, and address signals are routed on a bus to each DRAM/SDRAM, and these are then routed to a processor using differential pairs.
 This is a significant upgrade compared to DDR2 and earlier memories.

 Compared to T-topology, fly-by topology supports operation at higher data rates while reducing timing skew between heavily loaded signals travelling from the processor to memory modules.
 Simultaneous switching noise can also be reduced by creating timing skew between the address lines and point-to-point signal nets that carry data.

-Newer memory architectures, such as NAND flash memory with 3D Xpoint from Intel, have an internal crossbar-type topology inside the package, but manufacturers will recommend a point-to-point topology for actual layout on a PCB.
+Newer memory architectures, such as NAND flash memory with 3D Xpoint from Intel, have an internal crossbar-type topology inside the package.
+Still, manufacturers will recommend a point-to-point topology for actual layout on a PCB.
 However, star and T-topologies can also be used with NAND flash packages.
-Using a point-to-point topology with NAND flash packages is simple enough that a low-cost 4 layer stackup can be used.
+Using a point-to-point topology with NAND flash packages is simple enough that a low-cost four-layer stackup can be used.
 In this case, ground and power are placed on the internal layers, and signals are routed on the surface layers.

 Point-to-Point Routing for PCIe